What Causes Excess Dust in a House?

 Conclusion

 Everyone wants a dust-free home.
-In addition to making your home less desirable, dust buildup can also cause severe allergies and respiratory problems.
+Dust buildup can make a home less desirable and cause severe allergies and respiratory problems.

 Now that you’ve read our guide on this, you need to act fast to reduce the build-up of dirt before you start to experience stuffy noses, itchy eyes, constant sneezing, or worsening asthma.